RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 14. Duplicate chatbots removal
 Remove multiple copies of the same chatbot from the dataset, keeping only the best one based on these criteria: Rasa version, number of stars, number of forks and creation date.

+**Paper corresponding step**: Creation of the TOFU-R dataset - Duplicate Removal

 **Output**:
 - `chatbots_join_nlu_date.csv`: chatbot dataset enriched with dates information.